karafitzgerald/ENGG680_2025_Fall/Project_workbook/README .md

   3. Scikit Learning
   4. Matplotlib
   5. Regression Models
-  6. Baseline Time Series Forecasting
+  6. Baseline Time Series Forecasting (XGBoost)
   7. Recurring Neural Networks (LSTM)

 The documents as part of this submission include 3 data files (.csv), one .ipnyb file, one README file(.mb) and one final report (.pdf).